 Back in the day, when the allure and promise of “futuristic” web design templates was that they were “responsive,” this was an additional perk.
 Now, it’s a staple.
 How do the visual elements and web app interface design react on different screens?
 Are elements rearranged properly so that they might tile themselves different but the main visual look and style remains the same?

 Customizability, of course, has to do with this level of responsiveness but it also has to do with user accounts.
 As you can see in the Medium example above, the app’s screens and content delivery is personalized for a particular user’s account.

 Later on in this article, we’ll take a look at how one SaaS product is using email marketing techniques to personalize the user’s interaction with its web design.

 Is there a clear ‘structure’?

-UI designers make certain design decisions, not only to make the visual identity of a brand’s app or website look and feel consistent.
+UI designers make certain design decisions, not only to make the visual identity of a brand’s intuitive app design or website look and feel consistent.
 They’re also subtly guiding the end user’s decisions on how to access, navigate and flow through the experience of interactivity.

 Structure, then, relies on the designer’s choice of language, flow, hierarchy and metaphors for visual elements, which eliminate any user’s questions about what’s most important or where to go next.

 Certainly, a level of decision-making rests with the user.
 They can click around where they’d like.
 But, as in the case of the above Medium app, the primary and most important information is presented up front.